LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 Additional common reservations types (e.g., CBS, sporadic servers, etc.) have been developed in a separate branch and are expected to be released in a future version of LITMUS^RT.

-The most simple reservation type is the polling reservation, which comes in two flavors:  classic *periodic polling reservations* (PP), and more flexible *sporadic polling reservations* (SP).
+The most simple reservation type is the polling reservation, which comes in two flavors:  classic *periodic polling reservations* (PP), and more flexible *sporadic polling reservations* (PS).
 The latter is ideally suited for encapsulating sporadic and periodic real-time tasks, whereas the former is useful primarily if there is a need for fixed, known replenishment times.

 In the following examples, we use sporadic polling reservations.